 As we grow older, our bodies start to decline in almost every aspect.
 Our metabolism dips to an all-time low, we get tired faster and everything starts sagging.
 This is because our bodies are no longer as capable of absorbing some key nutrients which may be a result of a blunt in appetite because of the declining food tasting abilities.
 It may also be because some foods become difficult to chew or digest in our golden years.

 In light of this, there are several supplements we will need to keep our bodies going as we age.
 Here are some of them and reasons why we should be getting enough of this bunch.

 I am only in my early 30s and am already experiencing pain in my joints due to old sports injuries.
 Because of that, I try to have as much calcium as I can get from dairy products such as cheese and milk.
 We all know how calcium helps to fortify our bones and teeth and keep them from breaking easily but did you also know that not enough of it will cause you body to leach it out of your bones?
 If cheese and milk aren’t your thing, you can always reach out to your local health store for calcium supplements that work just as well.

 According to some health professionals, it is necessary for us to take a dump at least once a day to clear our bowels and system.
 However, as we get older, our bodies don’t absorb as well as it used to and what happens is we get constipated, which is really uncomfortable.
-Besides ensuring regular bowel movement, fiber is also required to protect against heart disease.
-Fiber can be found in most vegetables, fruits, beans, nuts and whole grains, but if these are not items you have on your regular menu, you can seek out fiber supplements from your doctor too.
+Besides ensuring regular bowel movement, fibre is also required to protect against heart disease.
+Fibre can be found in most vegetables, fruits, beans, nuts and whole grains, but if these are not items you have on your regular menu, you can seek out fibre supplements from your doctor too.

 3. Omega-3 Fats